Galois Groups in Enumerative Geometry and Applications

-Given a prime $p$ and a cycle type $\lambda$ of an element in the Galois group $\Gal_\pi(\QQ)$, we may consider the density of points $z\in Z(\FF_p)$ that are regular values of $\pi$ such that the corresponding Frobenius element has conjugacy class $\lambda$.
+Given a prime $p$ and a cycle type $\lambda$ of an element in the Galois group $\Gal_\pi(\QQ)$, we may consider the density of points $z\in Z(\FF_p)$ such that the corresponding Frobenius element has conjugacy class $\lambda$.
 Ekedahl~\cite{Ekedahl} showed that in the limit as $p\to\infty$, this density tends to $n_\lambda$, the density of the conjugacy class in $\Gal_\pi(\QQ)$.

 This theoretical result gives an algorithm to study $\Gal_\pi(\QQ)$ (we touched on this in~\S~\ref{S:univariate}).
 To begin, we recast the derivation of a Frobenius element in more elementary terms.
 If $z\in Z(\ZZ)$ is an integer point, it is in particular a rational point and the fiber $\pi^{-1}(z)$ is a reduced zero-dimensional subscheme of $X$.
 As $X$ is affine, we may assume that $X\subset\mathbb{A}^r$.
 If we extend scalars to the algebraic closure $\overline{\QQ}$ of $\QQ$, $\pi^{-1}(z)$ consists of $d$ points in $\overline{\QQ}\,^r$.
 Their coordinates generate a subfield \defcolor{$\KK_z$} that is a Galois extension of $\QQ$ whose Galois group is a subgroup of $\Gal_\pi(\QQ)$.
 For all except finitely many prime numbers $p$, both $z$ and $\pi^{-1}(z)$ have reductions \defcolor{$z_p$} and \defcolor{$\pi^{-1}(z_p)$} modulo $p$, and thus a Frobenius element $\defcolor{\sigma_{z_p}}\in\Gal(\KK_z/\QQ)$.
 This is conjugate to the Frobenius element of the first paragraph.

 Assume that $\pi\colon X\to Z$ is a branched cover of irreducible varieties defined over $\ZZ$ with $Z$ an open subset of an affine space $\bAA^m(\ZZ)$.
 All enumerative problems we discuss have this form, as $Z$ is typically a variety of parameters (coefficients of polynomials or entries of matrices representing flags).
 Replacing $X$ by an open subset, we have that $X\subset \bAA^m(\ZZ)\times\bAA^n(\ZZ)$ is an affine variety with ideal $I\subset\ZZ[z,x]$.
 Specializing $I$ at an integer point $z\in Z(\ZZ)$ gives the ideal \defcolor{$I(z)$} of the fiber $\pi^{-1}(z)$.
-The splitting type of the fiber at $p$ may determined by a primary decomposition of the ideal $I(z)$ modulo $p$.
+The splitting type of the fiber at $p$ may be determined by a primary decomposition of the ideal $I(z)$ modulo $p$.
 (This may also be accomplished with a rational univariate representative.)
 This allows us to sample from $\Gal_\pi(\QQ)$ and is a tool for studying this Galois group.
 We illustrate this method for lines on cubic surfaces.